 Macao, a Special Administrative Region of China, is one of Asia's most fascinating destinations.
 Despite being just a short ferry away from neighbouring Hong Kong, the influence that the Portuguese had on this destination when they settled here over 400 years ago give it a distinctly different feel.

 A Mediterranean atmosphere contrasts with traditional pipe smokers, hawkers and sellers at the central market, ensuring that there are plenty of culture clashes.
-Yet they work and the fusion of lifestyles, attitudes and cuisine produces something unique.
+Yet the unusual concoction works, the fusion of lifestyles, attitudes and cuisine produces something altogether unique.

 At a glance